 Nogales: Believers from Phoenix and Hermosillo plan to deliver texts in this border city on May 1-2.
 John Dennison and Marcus Cain will commence a short series in the rented hall and appreciate your prayers for God’s blessing in salvation.

 Hermosillo: John Dennison and Marcus Cain preached the gospel for three weeks, finishing with the annual conference in mid-March.
 The support of the believers was encouraging, and God blessed in the salvation of a few souls, including three young men in their mid to late teens, and a married woman.
 Apart from one young man, the rest had no previous contact with the assembly.
-John Nesbitt, Abisai Vieyra, and Anderson Hernandez all gave encouraging reports on their respective spheres of service, and appreciated help in ministry and the gospel along with John Dennison and Dan Harvey.
+John Nesbitt, Abisai Vieyra, and Anderson Hernandez all gave encouraging reports on their respective spheres of service, and appreciated help in ministry and the gospel along with John Dennison.
 Ten different assemblies or works were represented at the conference from as far away as Cancun.
 A young man was baptized on the Saturday evening, and he, along with his wife, were received into the fellowship on the Lord’s Day, bringing much joy to the assembly.

 Ciudad Obregon: Abisai and Carmen Vieyra, visiting from Iguala, were able to spend a few days with the assembly here where he shared both in the gospel and ministry of God’s Word.
 The 24-year-old unsaved son of one of the sisters in the assembly died unexpectedly in March, and local believers were able to preach the gospel at the wake.